bitlaab-bolt/wevi/README.md

 ## Dependency

+### MacOS

-All of Wevi's dependencies are linked as static libraries on MacOS.
+All dependencies are linked as static libraries.
 No additional steps are required!

+### Windows

-On Windows, `webview.dll` is required on the final executable.
-You will find the necessary steps in the **Installation** section in the documentation.
+The final executable requires `webview.dll`.
+The necessary steps are in the documentation's **Installation** section.

 ## Documentation